laidrivm/articles/now.md

 ---

-Written in Belgrade, Serbia, where after the clock change it gets dark at 15:30 pm, brilliant.
+Written in Belgrade, Serbia, where after the clock change it gets dark at 15:30, brilliant.

 Inspired by [Derek Sivers](https://sive.rs/nowff).
 [Other now pages](https://nownownow.com/).